Professor Graham Underwood (School of Life Sciences, University of Essex)

 Dr Alina Marca (School of Environmental Sciences, University of East Anglia)

 ‘Blue carbon’, or carbon in marine environments, is receiving increasing attention from scientists and policy makers.
-The capacity of marine systems to mitigate against CO2 emissions by storing carbon, provides the potential to value these systems as a method of off-setting carbon emissions.
-However, significant uncertainty remains around the size of carbon stocks, their sources and burial.
+The ability of marine systems to mitigate against CO2 emissions by storing carbon is recognised as a natural capital asset.
+However, significant uncertainty remains around the size of carbon stocks, their sources and burial, and this limits society’s ability to value these systems as sites for off-setting carbon emissions.
 This studentship will fill critical gaps in understanding of the fluxes of carbon across coastal transition zones and into shelf sediments.

-The candidate will be based at Essex, but have opportunities to spend time at Cefas (data modelling; links to coastal policy development) and UEA (stable isotope analysis), equipping them with a relevant set of skills and wider network.
+The student will be based at Essex, but will spend time at Cefas (data modelling; links to coastal policy development) and UEA (stable isotope analysis), equipping them with a relevant set of skills and wider networks.
 There will be a significant amount of coastal fieldwork, and the opportunity to participate in Cefas-led research cruises on the North Sea, providing key fieldwork skills (project management, sampling in the field, organisation and coordination of fieldwork logistics).
 Support will be provided for participation in national and international conferences at the discretion and approval of the supervisory team.

 The successful candidate will have a degree in a relevant scientific discipline (marine sciences, earth sciences, environmental sciences).
-Some experience of chemical laboratory analyses and coastal or estuarine fieldwork experience would be preferred.
+Some experience of chemical laboratory analyses and coastal or estuarine fieldwork experience would be desirable.